cioos-siooc/cioos-siooc-assetmap/README.md

 #Done
 * Clean all if no variable selected
 * multiple call to retrieve all data ( paginated, not just first 10)
+* json for translation ( fr, en, other?)
+* encapsulate translation in a class that know the current langage ( getUISTR, default if not found )
+* load config for proxy in ckan.json in python